hanabi/hanabi.github.io/Reference.md

    - Such as fixing an impending misplay
    - Adding positive information to their hand

-If **known trash** was used, the first player who can see that the clue was unnecessary should blind play **slot 1**.
+If **known trash** was used as clue target, the first player who can see that the clue was unnecessary should blind play **slot 1**.
 (This will be the first player that does not already have a blind play from the original clue.)

 - For example if a *Trash Chop Move* was used on a card that could be saved directly, the next player blind plays **slot 1**, and the clue receiver still saves the chop moved card.